fangohr/plot_vtk_matplotlib/README.md

 # Plot VTK files using Matplotlib

-This library allows to easily plot VTK files, for example, from Fenics or any other software, in two dimensions using Matplotlib.
+This library allows to easily plot VTK files, for example, from FEniCS or any other software, in two dimensions using Matplotlib.
 The VTK file can be based on an Unstructured or Structured grid, binary or XML.